queilawithaQ/documentation/_pro/quickstart/codeship-configuration.md

 ### Run Pro Builds On Basic Projects

 On any CodeShip Basic project, you can commit to the branch `codeship-docker-migration` to trigger a CodeShip Pro build.
-Note that this is the only branch that will run Pro builds on Basic projects, and these builds will show up in your build list.
-After you trigger your first CodeShip Pro build, your project will create an AES key in your general project settings which can be used to encrypt environment variables.
+Note that this is the only branch that will run Pro builds on Basic projects, and these builds will show up in your build queue.
+After you trigger your first CodeShip Pro build, your project will create an AES key in your general project settings which can be used to [encrypt environment variables]({{ site.baseurl }}{% link _pro/builds-and-configuration/environment-variables.md %}#encrypted-environment-variables).